 Ultimately, our job is to provide you with a strong foundational experience that you can build on through self-learning and personal exploration.
 In class we'll teach you techniques and methods used by many of today's most successful builders, but you'll also acquire the confidence and understanding you need to move forward successfully with your own projects.

 Our sole focus is teaching instrument making, and we've set up our school specifically for that purpose.
 The main classroom is spacious, comfortable, and has great light.
 Each student has their own workspace, and we provide all the tools necessary to build their instrument.
 The machine room is fully equipped with finely tuned machinery, and a large capacity dust collection system.
 Students tell us all the time, it's one of the nicest workshops they've ever seen.

-Teaching folks how to make musical instruments is much more than the simple presentation of information.
-Every student is different and effective teaching is about listening, and observing, and compassionately guiding each individual through the process.
-To facilitate that exchange we limit enrollment in our building courses to just 3 students, so that each person has plenty of one-on-one interaction with their instructor.
-The result is a rich educational experience that our alumni tell us can be life changing.
+We believe that the best way to learn how to make musical instruments is one-on-one with an experienced instructor.
+Teaching the craft effectively involves listening, and observing, and skillfully guiding each student through the process.
+We limit enrollment in our building courses to just 3 people, so that each person has lots of personal interaction with their instructor.
+The result is a rich, interactive experience that you simply don’t get by building a kit, watching videos, or trying to go it alone.

 Our connection with our students doesn't end with their class.
-Many become friends, and we enjoy staying in touch and hearing about their building projects.
+Many become friends, and we enjoy staying in touch and hearing about their lutherie projects.
 We also support graduates of our building courses by providing access to the alumni area of our website, where they can explore our growing library of reference resources.
 Graduates of our building courses also earn a 10% discount on any future classes at the school.